Willamette Valley Vineyards (NASDAQ:WVVI) Now Covered by Analysts at StockNews.com

-Willamette Valley Vineyards (NASDAQ:WVVI – Get Rating) last announced its earnings results on Tuesday, March 29th.
-The company reported $0.08 EPS for the quarter.
-Willamette Valley Vineyards had a net margin of 7.70% and a return on equity of 7.31%.
-The firm had revenue of $9.43 million for the quarter.
+Willamette Valley Vineyards (NASDAQ:WVVI – Get Rating) last issued its quarterly earnings data on Tuesday, March 29th.
+The company reported $0.08 earnings per share for the quarter.
+The firm had revenue of $9.43 million during the quarter.
+Willamette Valley Vineyards had a return on equity of 7.31% and a net margin of 7.70%.

 About Willamette Valley Vineyards (Get Rating)